 SEO isn't always the right move.
 If any of these apply to you right now, fix them first.

 Your website is broken, slow or doesn't convert.
 SEO sends more people to your website.
 If your website is confusing, slow or has no clear call to action, SEO will just send more people to a leaky bucket.
-Fix the site first.
+Get the site fixed first; our business website design in Melbourne work exists for exactly this situation.
+And if you're already getting visitors who never call, the diagnosis is in our guide to when visitors never enquire.

 Your offer is unclear or too broad.
 If you can't clearly articulate what you do, who you do it for and where you do it, SEO can't target anything meaningful.
 Get the positioning right first.